jbertoni/Rustics/README.md

 useful for counting events, for example.

 This library also implements a form of hierarchical statistics.
-The hierarchical statistics combine fixed-size sets of samples into a single Rustics instance into a sum Rustics instance in a hierarchical fashion, to try to reduce of information for long-running programs,and provide summaries over larger sample spaces.
+The hierarchical statistics combine a set of Rustics instances into a single Rustics instance.
+This summation can allow keeping historical data at a lower storage cost, and can reduce floating-point loss of precision.
 See the hier.rs file and documentation for more information.

 Rustics also implements sets that contain Rustics instances.
 All the instances in a set can be printed via the print() method of the set, and